 - a.
-Set the FUNCTION switch to the ""."
+Set the FUNCTION switch to the Fl (note) And the RANGE t o any ohms .
 Insert the black test lead into the COMMON (-) and the red test lead into the (+) jack. - b.
 Touch the test lead probe tips together.
-An audio sound should be heard. - To test for continuity, probe the circuit or component in question.
+An audio sound should be heard. - c.
+To test for continuity, probe the circuit or component in question.
 An audible sound indicates continuity.